VictorKaycee17/DeCenterAI-app/README.md

 ![DeCenter AI Logo](https://github.com/DeCenter-AI/.github/assets/131058062/7fceb64d-f875-4d08-b13e-aff561aab234)

-# DeCenter AI B2B API Platform - Access to 400+ premium AI models and agents for $0.01 USDC.
+# Unified AI Infrastructure for Scalable Consumer Applications

 A fast, unified way for businesses to generate API keys and connect to our global network of AI models and agents.

 ---

 ## 🚀 Overview
 DeCenter AI is a unified AI studio that connects users to thousands of premium AI tools through a Super Agent that intelligently matches every prompt to the most effective model — for just $0.01 per inference.**.

-The platform provides developers with easy API access to an **AI network of 400+ models and agents**, powered by **Hedera’s Consensus Service (HCS)** for transparent inference tracking and **Hedera Token Service (HTS)** for seamless microtransactions in **HBAR**.

-DeCenter AI bridges **AI & DePIN** — combining smart autonomous AI systems with decentralized infrastructure for trust, scalability, and accessibility.
+The platform provides developers with easy API access to an AI network of 400+ models and agents, powered by Hedera’s Consensus Service (HCS) for transparent inference tracking and Hedera Token Service (HTS) for seamless microtransactions in HBAR.
+DeCenter AI bridges AI & DePIN — combining smart autonomous AI systems with decentralized infrastructure for trust, scalability, and accessibility.**.

 ---

 ## 🧩 Problems We Solve